 This is the first of a three-semester sequence on calculus designed for engineering, physics and math majors.
 Rates of change, areas and volumes will be studied.
 To accomplish this, the students will study and apply limits and continuity.
 Differentiation and integration of algebraic, trigonometric and transcendental functions will also be a major focus of this course.
 5 hrs./wk.
 Note: An honors contract is available.
 Contact the Honors Program Office, COM 201, for more information.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$0 to \$100
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$0 to 100.

 Calculus II (5 CR)